AhmedSilver1/CPS350/README.md

 #### Polymorphism:
 "Is the abilty of OOP to use methods with same name, but with different aplications."
 [Geek for Geeks](https://www.geeksforgeeks.org/object-oriented-programming-oops-concept-in-java/)

+#### Generics:
+"Generics means parameterized types.
+The idea is to allow a type (like Integer, String, etc., or user-defined types) to be a parameter to methods, classes, and interfaces."
+[Geek for Geeks](https://www.geeksforgeeks.org/generics-in-java/)

 ### Project1-OOP:
 Overview: This is an excerise to implement Java OOP for a cafe menu prodcut.